Testability of relations between permutations: A survey of previous work and directions for further research

 \subsubsection{Query efficiency}

-A testable system of equations $E$, as in Definition \ref{def:testable-equations}, is a system that admits an $\left(\eps,q\right)$-tester $\calM_{\eps}$ for all $\eps>0$, where $q$ depends only on $\eps$ and $E$ (but not on the input size $n$).
-From a computational perspective, it is natural to study how small $q$ can be taken in terms of $\eps$.
-Theorems \ref{thm:intro-abelian} and \ref{thm:surface-groups} establish results of this kind in the context of stability, as discussed in Section \ref{subsec:survery-query-complexity}.
-It is interesting to study the quantitative aspect in the broader context of testability. \begin{problem} [Quantitative version of Theorem \ref{thm:amenable-groups-are-testable}]
+A testable system of relations $E$, as in Definition \ref{def:testable-equations}, is a system that admits an $\left(\eps,q\right)$-tester $\calM_{\eps}$ for all $\eps>0$, where $q$ depends only on $\eps$ and $E$ (but not on the input size $n$).
+From a computational perspective, it is desirable to derive explicit good upper bounds on $q$ in terms of $\eps$.
+Examples \ref{example:XY=YX} and \ref{example:surface-groups} establish results of this kind in the context of stability, as discussed in Section \ref{subsec:survery-query-complexity}.
+It is interesting to study the quantitative aspect in the broader context of testability.
+One natural question is whether Theorem \ref{thm:MainPositive} can be extended to a quantitative statement.